phetsims/geometric-optics/doc/implementation-notes.md

-## Geometric Options - Implementation Notes
+# Geometric Options - Implementation Notes

 Ths document is meant and to supplement the source code and comments of the simulation Geometric Optics.

+## Terminology

-Since the language of optics is confusing and share a lot of overlap with language in software development, it is worthwhile to define some terms uses throughout the simulation.
+Since the language of optics is confusing, and terms overlap with those used in software development, it is worthwhile to define some terms uses throughout the simulation.

 **Object:**
-Anything that can be view.
+Anything that can be viewed.
+Unfortunately this term conflicts with JavaScript's `Object` type, so we use **SourceObject** in the code.

 **Image:**
-The likeness of an object produced at a point in space by a lens or a mirror
+The likeness of an object produced at a point in space by a lens or a mirror.
+Unfortunately this term conflicts with `SCENERY/Image` so we use the term **Target** in the code.

 **Real image:**
 An image for which light rays physically intersect at the image location.